Around the World in 88 Tales

 About the storytellers

-We are pleased to announce the 44 storytellers who will be joining David from all corners of the world-
+We are pleased to let you know that the 44 storytellers who will be joining David from all corners of the world are-

-Cora Teske in Germany, Amna Burki in Canada, Tere Continanza in Argentina, Jackie Ross in Scotland, Hend Qattaa in Palestine, Rasheedat Sadiq in Nigeria, Alan Hall in Ireland, Domi Rai in UK/Slovakia, Sanja Raskovic in Croatia, Simona Stambazzi in Italy, Jean Hale in the USA, Jenifah Abu-Hassan in Malaysia, Kiran Shah in Australia, Irshad Barkat in Pakistan, Zahra Afsah in Iran/UK, Belen Rodriguez in Spain, Laura Ballesio in Italy, Norman Perrin in Canada, John Row in England, Priyanka Chatterjee in India, Maria Papanikolaou in Greece, Aleydis Delforge in Belgium, Suheda Sahin in Turkey, Wangari Grace in Kenya, Sikha Gurung in Nepal, Ahn Sook Kim in South Korea, Swee Yean Wong in Singapore, Vera Cabrera Duarte in Brazil, Letty Segura in Mexico, Baba-C in the USA, Zouhair Khaznaoui in Morocco, Laxman Gnawali in Nepal, Sachi Koyama in Japan, Harry Kuchah Kuchah in UK/Cameroon, Muhammed Jawhar Yasin in Kurdistan, Raouf Mama in Benin, Mindy Neo in Singapore, Philippa Namutebi Kabali-Kagwa in South Africa/Uganda, Glenda Gallardo in Peru, Alla Goeksu in Germany/Ukraine, Giorgiana Elena Popan in Romania, Irina Shatrova in Russia, Eirian Conlon in Wales and Svend-Erik Engh in Scotland/Denmark
+Cora Teske in Germany, Amna Burki in Canada, Tere Continanza in Argentina, Jackie Ross in Scotland, Hend Qattaa in Palestine, Rasheedat Sadiq in Nigeria, Alan Hall in Ireland, Domi Rai in UK/Slovakia, Sanja Raskovic in Croatia, Simona Stambazzi in Italy, Jean Hale in the USA, Polina Tšerkassova in Estonia, Kiran Shah in Australia, Irshad Barkat in Pakistan, Zahra Afsah in Iran/UK, Belen Rodriguez in Spain, Laura Ballesio in Italy, Norman Perrin in Canada, John Row in England, Priyanka Chatterjee in India, Maria Papanikolaou in Greece, Aleydis Delforge in Belgium, Suheda Sahin in Turkey, Wangari Grace in Kenya, Sikha Gurung in Nepal, Ahn Sook Kim in South Korea, Swee Yean Wong in Singapore, Vera Cabrera Duarte in Brazil, Letty Segura in Mexico, Baba-C in the USA, Zouhair Khaznaoui in Morocco, Laxman Gnawali in Nepal, Sachi Fukuyama in Japan, Harry Kuchah Kuchah in UK/Cameroon, Muhammed Jawhar Yasin in Kurdistan, Raouf Mama in Benin, Mindy Neo in Singapore, Philippa Namutebi Kabali-Kagwa in South Africa/Uganda, Glenda Gallardo in Peru, Alla Goeksu in Germany/Ukraine, Giorgiana Elena Popan in Romania, Alexandra Guzik in Russia, Eirian Conlon in Wales and Svend-Erik Engh in Scotland/Denmark